 An increment is whatever has been produced at the end of the Sprint, through the completion of the Product Backlog tasks.
 It should include increments from every previous Sprint.
 The increment should be decided upon during the Scrum Planning session.

 Understanding Scrum methodology is only one part of carrying out a successful project.
 To ensure you see all the benefits of Scrum, you should also follow the best agile practices.

 Emphasizing the importance of clear and measurable goals

 For maximum productivity, you should define clear and measurable goals for every team member.
 You may want to follow the SMART method here, which is a popular agile framework for setting goals.
 This can be used during Sprint Planning and within the Sprint Backlog.
 Each team member should re-evaluate their goals when necessary.

 - a clear and set agenda for the Daily Scrum

 - encouraging the use of in-person meetings or video calls (through software such as Vancouver-based phone systems with Dialpad)

 Regularly reviewing and adjusting the project plan

 The project plan could change at any time and thus requires regular reviewing and adjusting, so project deadlines can be met.
-This involves conversations with the whole team.
+This involves conversations, and awareness of time efficiency, with the whole team.
 When reviewing and adjusting the project plan, it provides a clearer view of obstacles or mistakes that can be avoided next time.
 In Scrum project management, this is usually the task of the Product Owner.

 Free to use image from Unsplash